Table of Contents

 - START THE ROAST ON HIGH HEAT: Begin roasting your prime rib at 450°F in order to seal in the juices and develop a flavorful crust on the exterior.
 Cook for 15 minutes at this high temperature, then turn the oven down to 350°F without opening the oven door.

-- TEST FOR DONENESS AFTER 45 MINUTES: Test the internal temperature of your prime rib after 45 minutes of roasting at 350°F. Use an instant-read thermometer and check the chart below to find out the correct temperature for your desired degree of doneness.
+- TEST FOR DONENESS AFTER 45 MINUTES: Test the internal temperature of your rib roast after 45 minutes of roasting at 350°F. Use an instant-read thermometer and check the chart below to find out the correct temperature for your desired degree of doneness.

 - RE-CHECK THE INTERNAL TEMPERATURE FREQUENTLY: Once you’ve checked the internal temperature at the 45-minute mark, re-check every 7 to 10 minutes until the roast is cooked to your liking.
 Even though the thermometer is called instant-read, leave it inserted for up to 30 seconds so the reading stabilizes.